The Puerto Rican Day: Controversy

 The Seinfeld cast and crew found the objections to the episode unreasonable, noting that they started before the episode even aired, seemingly based on its title alone.
 Jerry Seinfeld recalled that when he asked a protest leader how he could know there was anything objectionable in the episode without having seen it, he replied, "We assume that it's offensive."
 Two of the episode's writers, Steve Koren and David Mandel, later remarked that despite the title, the episode essentially has nothing to do with Puerto Ricans, and that they could have moved the setting to any of the many annual parades held in New York City without significantly changing the story or dialogue.

 The episode was added to the syndication package with the flag-burning scene unedited in August 2002, as Sony Pictures Television, which distributes the series, said that enough time had passed since the initial furor to merit its inclusion.

+The episode was declared Seinfeld’s worst by Vulture, with criticism aimed at both its racial insensitivity and perceived lack of humor.